Home

 I am always cautious of the water I drink while out moose hunting or in the backwoods in general.
 Moose love water and consequently I often hunt near water.
 Beavers and muskrats also love water, and because these mammals are the prime carriers of Giardia I am careful.
 For the most part I carry drinking water with me.

-Moose hunters... all hunters, should add this precaution to their repertoire of moose hunting tips.
+All hunters, should add this precaution to their repertoire of moose hunting supplies.

 I grew up in a small town in British Columbia where pristine lakes are nestled high in the mountains and the creeks that flow to the valleys below carry the purest water on the planet.